Los Angeles Drug Crimes Attorney

 Possession of cocaine for personal use is punishable by up to a year in jail.
 If you are a first-time offender, you can usually get a drug diversion and avoid spending time in jail.
 While cocaine is a Schedule II controlled substance, cocaine base (crack) is a Schedule I controlled substance.

-Therefore, possession of cocaine base is more likely to result in a felony conviction than possession of cocaine.
+Therefore, possession of a cocaine base is more likely to result in a felony conviction than possession of cocaine.

 Felony Possession of Cocaine with a Loaded Firearm – HS 11370.1